 We are trying everything possible to improve levels of punctuality at Whiteways.
 We try to offer a whole range of rewards for pupils with good attendance and punctuality.
 Have a look at our attendance newsletter to find out our current incentives.

 Poor punctuality is not acceptable.
 If a child is late for the start of the day, not only can they miss work but also miss spending time with their class teacher getting vital information and news for the day.
 Late arrivals disrupt lessons, causing embarrassment for the child involved and, in some cases, encouraging future absence.
 Good time keeping is a vital life skill which will help our children as they progress through their school life and out into the wider world.
-To see how we manage lateness please view our Attendance Policy.
+To see how we manage lateness please view our Attendance Policy (see our policy page)

 Follow this link to view the Get your child to school on time video.